hauzer/scrobbler/README.rst

                 This is enabled only for some Last.fm applications and it officially "isn't public".
 Included for completeness' sake.

-- *update-now-playing* - Display a track as now-playing on a user's Last.fm profile.
+- *update-now-playing, unp* - Display a track as now-playing on a user's Last.fm profile.

     - user
         The username to use.
 It must be in the database.